|

 I was.
 Fortunately, I had just finished staging a Sleeping Beauty in

 Pennsylvania so knew this scene well.
+Afterwards,

 in the lobby, I ran into Nina, a friend of mine who knew practically